-I would like to extend a personal invitation for you to join us at this year's Annual Meeting of RPM Stockholders which will be held at 2:00 p.m., Eastern Daylight Time, Thursday, October 6, 2016, at the Holiday Inn located at Interstate 71 and Route 82 East, Strongsville, Ohio.
+I would like to extend a personal invitation for you to join us at this year's Annual Meeting of RPM Stockholders which will be held at 2:00 p.m., Eastern Daylight Time, Thursday, October 5, 2017, at the Holiday Inn located at Interstate 71 and Route 82 East, Strongsville, Ohio.

-At this year's Annual Meeting, you will vote (i) on the election of four Directors, (ii) in a non-binding, advisory capacity, on a proposal to approve our executive compensation, and (iii) on a proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2017.
+At this year's Annual Meeting, you will vote (i) on the election of four Directors, (ii) in a non-binding, advisory capacity, on a proposal to approve our executive compensation, (iii) in a non-binding, advisory capacity, on a proposal on the frequency of future advisory votes to approve our executive compensation, and (iv) on a proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2018.
 We also look forward to giving you a report on the first quarter of our current fiscal year, which ends on August 31.
 As in the past, there will be a discussion of the Company's business, during which time your questions and comments will be welcomed.